Letting your property

 If you're a member of the British Armed Forces and want to let your property we won’t charge the additional letting interest rate.
 When you request permission to let, we’ll require proof you’re still a serving member.
 Please remember that you’ll need to let us know if this situation changes.

-If you have one of our Later Life mortgages and want to let your property, please call us on 03457 30 20 10 (Monday to Friday, 8am to 6pm.
+If you have one of our Lifetime or retirement mortgages for over 55s and want to let your property, please call us on 03457 30 20 10 (Monday to Friday, 8am to 6pm.
 Saturday 8.30am to 4pm.
 Closed Sundays and bank holidays.)

-This may mean some of your income moves into a higher tax band, as your taxable income could increase.
-Further information on these upcoming changes can be found on GOV.UK.
+This may mean your rent income moves you into a higher tax band, as your taxable income could increase.

 No information on this site should be taken as tax advice.
 For advice you should consult with an independent tax adviser.